Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/subcommands.md

 ## `keys show`

 Retrieves an address for a specified account.
-The address is prefixed by `daodiseo-`, for example `daodiseo15h6vd5f0wqps26zjlwrc6chah08ryu4hzzdwhc`.
+The address is prefixed by `ODISEO-`, for example `ODISEO15h6vd5f0wqps26zjlwrc6chah08ryu4hzzdwhc`.
 To receive funds, you must give an account address to the sender.

 **Syntax**
 ```bash